songtianyi/scripts/README.md

 + **gen-key.sh** generate openssl key files, which are used in spice openssl connnection
 + **load-kvm-spice-qemu-modules.sh** load some modules,which needed when you run kvm-qemu-spice
 + **nstart.sh** config your host network and create a bridge device
-+ **nstop.sh** if you use nstart.h script to config your host's network,it is useful to recover the network back to orgin
++ **nstop.sh** if you use nstart.h script to config your host's network,it is useful to recover the network back to origin
 + **qstart.sh** start a guest with qemu and create a tap device
 + **spice-qemu-install.sh** install spice and qemu into your OS,it's not robust!
 + **spice-gtk-deps.sh** install spice-gtk